TareDevarsh/machine_learning/README.md

 ### Usage

-- Run the `stock_analysis_import.py` script to use the pretrained model.
+- Run the `Stock_anaysis_pretrained.ipynb` script to use the pretrained model.
-- Execute the `stock_analysis_train.py` script to train the model with additional algorithms.
+- Execute the `Stock_market_RNN.ipynb` script to train the model with additional algorithms.

 ## covid19_analysis